“WHAT IS THE DIFFERENCE BETWEEN STAMINA VS ENDURANCE?”

 Cardiovascular Endurance is your heart and lungs abilities to oxygenate the blood and deliver it around the body, specifically to the muscles doing the work.

 If Stamina is known as “Muscular Endurance”, then perhaps Endurance can be just a short way to say “Cardiovascular Endurance”.
 Both these two components of fitness are what makes up one’s ability to do physical activity for long periods.

 Soooo, What is the difference between Stamina vs Endurance?

 In my mind asking what the difference is between Stamina and Endurance is like saying What’s the difference between the “Colour Red” (Stamina) and the Word “Colour.”
 (Endurance)

 But if anyone asks, you could tell them that Stamina means specifically and only “Muscular Endurance”.
-But Endurance means Muscular Endurance, Cardiovascular Endurance, Mental Endurance and Emotional Endurance etc. As well and any other aspect that someone or something would need to do to exist for a long time.
-Either through time, hardship or activity.
+But Endurance can mean Muscular Endurance, Cardiovascular Endurance, Mental Endurance and Emotional Endurance etc. As well and any other aspect that someone or something would need to do something or to exist for a long time.
+Either through time, hardship or an activity.

 Anyway, I hope that clears up what the difference is between Endurance and Stamina.
 If you have any questions, feel free to email me.